Genomic-Medicine-Linkoping/LiSC/README.md

   -t --tissue=<c>   Tissue for scCATCH [default: Blood].
 ```

-Here are some examples of commands to run different analyses:
+Here are some examples of commands to run LiSC with the different algorithms provided:

 ```bash=
 # Run single analysis without SCT